richardyilin/Local_Frequency_Table/README.md

 # Local Frequency Table for Context-based Adaptive Arithmetic Coding in Text Compression
 ## Overview
-  This repository is about the paper "Local Frequency Table for Context-based Adaptive Arithmetic Coding in Text Compression".
+  This repository is about the paper "Local Frequency Table for Context-based Adaptive Arithmetic Coding in Text Compression" accepted by [2022 IEEE ICCE-Taiwan](http://www.icce-tw.org/).
 This paper applies two techniques, which are the context-based frequency table and the local frequency table, to improve the compression ratio of adaptive arithmetic coding by 16.8% on average in text compression.
 ## Introduction to files
   1. `./src/Local_frequency_table.m`: This file applies the local frequency table on context-modeling-based adaptive arithmetic coding (CAAC).
 It outperforms adaptive arithmetic coding by 16.8% and context-modeling-based adaptive arithmetic coding by 11.01% on average on the compression rate.
   2. `./src/Control_group/Context_modeling_based_adaptive_arithmetic_coding.m` It is based on Adaptive Arithmetic Coding with the application of 6 different contexts.
 It outperforms Adaptive Arithmetic Coding by 11.06 % on the compression rate.